jdcloudcom/en/documentation/Cloud-Security/Anti-DDoS-Pro/Operation-Guide/Web-service-Protection-Settings/URL-Whitelist-Rules-Setting.md

 ### Operation Steps
 1. Click **Protection Rules** and enter the Web Service Protection Rules Interface.
  ![网站防护规则](../../../../../image/Advanced%20Anti-DDoS/web-service-rule-01.png)
-2. Click the **Go to Set** button for black/white list, and add to or edit the black/white list in the following popup.
+2. Click the **Go to Set** button for black/white list, and add to or edit the black/white list in the following page.
  ![网站黑白名单](../../../../../image/Advanced%20Anti-DDoS/web-service-rule-02.png)
 3. Click **Add** to add black/white list rules and set matching conditions and relevant matching actions for rules.</BR>
  ![网站黑白名单](../../../../../image/Advanced%20Anti-DDoS/web-service-rule-03.png)